minusmo/tokens-to/README.md

 It is somewhat cumbersome to prepare style tokens across design systems.
 Design and Style tokens can be defined various ways.
 However, once defining style tokens in Javascript(or Typescript), it is quite tedius and inefficient to write that again in other format such as css and json to be delivered or reused. **_tokens-to_** addresses that problem to ease the pain.

+### **[Notice]**
+It was commonjs module before 0.0.5, but I decided to move on to es module.
+The commonjs version will be archived on branch.
+As the most of tokens work with UI frameworks/libaries which utilizes es module.

 ## **Table of Contents**

 - [Installation](#installation)